 Simon Cabaret shows dancers.

 We have stayed in many homestays run by women in Thailand; we have taken boats rowed by women in Ayutthaya and taken taxis by women-run agencies.
-My sailing trip captain was a woman; my scuba diving boat captain was a woman – So labelling Thai women as sex work is illogical and Thai women aren’t relaxed about sex, just like many of us.
+My sailing trip captain was a woman; my scuba diving boat captain was a woman – So labelling Thai women with only prostitution is illogical and Thai women aren’t relaxed about sex, just like many of us.

 After all, I was a tourist walking there for a few hours.
 So I can’t comment on ethical-sociological issues of the walking street and sex workers in Thailand.
 But I hope whoever works here never gets abused (physically & mentally), makes enough money for whatever their requirements are, and does it voluntarily without getting forced.